 Pupils be competent in their Mother Tongue Language and understand their culture.

 In adherence to the new curriculum, we adopt a thematic-based teaching approach to foster our pupils’ interest in Chinese Language (CL).
-In this way, vocabulary taught can be used on a daily basis, allowing them to express themselves better.
+In this way, vocabulary taught can be used on a daily basis, allowing pupils to express themselves better.

 In alignment to the school’s belief in fostering Joy of Learning, various strategies such as story-telling, hands-on activities, role-play etc. are employed to make learning a fun and memorable experience for pupils.
 We strive to build pupils’ confidence and motivation to learn the language from a young age.